JuliaDynamics/ChaosTools.jl/docs/src/lyapunovs.md

 ```@example MAIN
 ks2 = 0:4:200
 ```
-Now we plot some example computations
+Now we plot some example computations using delay embeddings to "reconstruct" the chaotic attractor
 ```@example MAIN
+using DelayEmbeddings: embed
 fig = Figure()
 ax = Axis(fig[1,1]; xlabel="k (0.05×t)", ylabel="E - E(0)")
 ntype = NeighborNumber(5) #5 nearest neighbors of each state